MyloCarson/scss-boilerplate/README.md

 > # INTRODUCTION

-I built this scss boilerplate as quick way to implement SCSS in React, Angular or any other framework or library that understands SCSS.
+I orchestrated this scss boilerplate as quick way to implement SCSS in React, Angular or any other framework or library that understands SCSS.

 # Usage